t-9/familiars-note/README.md

 You can view it by going to the following URL.
 [http://localhost:9780/](http://localhost:9780/)

-## npm
+## yarn
-The npm can be run by the following commands such as.
+The yarn can be run by the following commands such as.
 ```
-docker-compose run --rm npm install
+docker-compose run --rm yarn install
-docker-compose run --rm npm run dev
+docker-compose run --rm yarn run dev
 ```

 ## adminer